JonZavialov/nft-bot/README.md

 ```
 4. The bot has a secret save records command.
 By dming the bot `save records`, the record of invites from your server will be saved to a file.
 This will save the records in case the bot crashes and will be loaded on the next startup.

+## 🧠 Framework

+This bot utilizes a framework which I coded.
+It is adaptable and can be used to easily make custom discord bots.
+The repository can be seen [here](https://github.com/JonZavialov/bot-framework).

 ## 👨‍💻 Developlment

 This project has been completed.